Efficient Detection of LLM-generated Texts with a Bayesian Surrogate Model: Introduction

-This paper aims to reduce the computational costs of probability curvature-based detectors to a more manageable level.
-We highlight that the inefficiency issues of current approach stem from the use of purely random perturbations to estimate the probability curvature around the candidate passage.
-Intuitively, due to the constraint on locality, the perturbed samples often share most words and have similar semantics, i.e., they are highly correlated.
-As a result, characterizing the local probability curvature can be essentially optimized as (\RN{1}) identifying a set of typical samples and evaluating the source LLM on them and (\RN{2}) properly interpolating the results to other samples.
+This paper aims to improve the {query efficiency} of probability curvature-based detectors.
+We highlight that the inefficiency issues of the current approach stem from the use of purely random perturbations for curvature estimation.
+Intuitively, due to the constraint on locality, the perturbed samples are highly correlated, sharing most words and having similar semantics.
+As a result, characterizing the local probability curvature can be essentially optimized as (\RN{1}) identifying a set of typical samples and evaluating the source LLM on them and (\RN{2}) interpolating the results to other samples.

 A surrogate model that maps samples to LLM probability is necessary for interpolation, and it would be beneficial if the model could also identify typical samples.
 Given these, we opt for the Gaussian process (GP) model due to its non-parametric flexibility, resistance to overfitting in low-data regimes, and ease of use in solving regression problems.
 More importantly, the Bayesian uncertainty provided by GP can effectively indicate sample typicality, as demonstrated in active learning~\cite{gal2017deep}.
 Technically, we perform sample selection and GP fitting sequentially.
 At each step, we select the sample that the current GP model is most uncertain about, score it using the source LLM, and update the GP accordingly.
 Early stops can be invoked adaptively.
-After fitting, we utilize the GP, rather than the source LLM, to score numerous randomly perturbed samples to compute detection statistics.
-This way, we create a zero-shot LLM-generated text detector with improved query efficiency.
+After fitting, we utilize the GP, rather than the source LLM, to score a set of randomly perturbed samples to compute detection statistics.
+This way, we create a zero-shot LLM-generated text detector with significantly improved query efficiency.